How To Control Anger In Sports? 10 Tips An Athlete Should Follow

 1 – Music

 Listening to music releases the happy hormone dopamine and can be a useful tool in helping athletes manage their anger.
-Playing upbeat songs can uplift your mood and energize you, so that when you enter a game you are in a positive emotional state and less susceptible to feelings of extreme anger, even if things are not going as well as you hoped.
+Playing upbeat songs can uplift your mood and energize you so that when you enter a game you are in a positive emotional state and less susceptible to feelings of extreme anger, even if things are not going as well as you hoped.

 2 – Sleep

 Insufficient sleep prevents your body from recharging itself and regaining the energy that you need during a game.
 This results in you getting cranky and sensitive and can be a big reason why you are unable to control your anger in a game.
-Therefore, for your mind to be fresh and focussed, you must try to get 7-8 hours of sleep on a daily basis.
+Therefore, for your mind to be fresh and focused, you must try to get 7-8 hours of sleep on a daily basis.
 Your mood during the game will then be better and you will also be able to perform well.

 3 – Exercise